lamps-wg/cmcbis/draft-ietf-lamps-rfc5273bis.md

 Simple enrollment response messages MUST be encoded as content type "application/pkcs7-mime".
 A smime-type parameter MUST be on the Content-Type statement with a value of "certs-only".
-A file name with the ".p7c" extension MUST be specified as part of the Content- Type or Content-Disposition statement.
+A file name with the ".p7c" extension MUST be specified as part of the Content-Type or Content-Disposition statement.

 Full enrollment request messages MUST be encoded as content type "application/pkcs7-mime".
 The smime-type parameter MUST be included